survos/survos-documentation-orig/modules/survey-types/device.rst

 ..
 This file was automatically generated from SCRIPT_NAME -- do not modify it except to change the relevant twig file!

-..  _stay_event_notes_type:
+..  _device_type:

-Event Notes Surveys
+Geo-Tracking Surveys
 =======================================
-Questions about an event
+Tracking via a tracking app

 Basic Workflow
 -------------------------
-* Configure a Event Notes Survey
+* Configure a Geo-Tracking Survey
 * Design Survey Questions
 * Preview with Dummy Data
 * Activate